kddnewton/ripper-docs/README.md

 * `words_new`/`words_add` - `%W` array literal parts
 * `xstring_new`/`xstring_add` - `%x` command string literal parts

-Each of these groups of events represents a potentially infinite list of syntax.
+Each of these groups of events represents a potentially infinite N-ary list of syntax.
 Because parser generators don't usually support that kind of construct, each sequential piece is added in turn.
-That means that parser generator looks something like:
+So the parser generator code looks something like:

 ```c
 qsym_list	: